nf-core/hicar/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

+### Call A/B compartments and TADs

+On a large scale, the arrangement of chromosoes are organised into two compartments labelled A ("active") and B ("inactive").
+A/B compartment-associated regions are on the multi-Mb scale and correlate with eigher open and experssion-active chromatin ("A" compartments) or closed and expression inactive chromatin ("B" compartments).
+A compartments tend to be gene-rich, have high GC-content, contain histone markers for active transcription, and usually displace the interior of the nucleus.
+The regions in compartment A tend to interact preferentially with A compartment-associated regions than B compartment-associated ones.
+B compartments, on the other hand, tend to be gene-poor, compact, contain histone markers for gene silencing, and lie on the nuclear periphery.

+A topologically associating domain (TAD) is a smaller size genomic region compare to A/B compartments.
+It is a self-interacting genomic region.
+Most of the studies indicate TADs regulate gene expression by limiting the enhancer-promoter interaction to each TAD.
+A number of proteins are known to be associated with TAD formation.
+The most studied proteins are the protein CTCF and the protein complex cohesin.
+It has been shown that the TAD bundaries have high levels of CTCF binding and cohesin/lamina shifting edges.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: